 Olive oil may also have soothing benefits when applied topically to the skin.
 Try massaging a few tablespoons on your scalp to help loosen troublesome plaques during your next shower.

-Hot water may be an irritant for your skin.
-However, a lukewarm bath with Epsom salt, mineral oil, milk, or olive oil can soothe the itching and infiltrate scales and plaques.
+A lukewarm bath with Epsom salt, mineral oil, milk, or olive oil can soothe the itching and infiltrate scales and plaques.
+Oatmeal baths can also be very helpful and soothing for plaque psoriasis.

 Moisturize immediately after your bath for double benefits.

 Light therapy involves exposing your skin to ultraviolet light under the supervision of a doctor.

 Ultraviolet light can help slow the growth of skin cells triggered by psoriasis.
-This type of therapy often requires consistent and frequent sessions.
+This therapy often requires consistent and frequent sessions.
+Sitting in the sun for 10 to 15 minutes can also help reduce plaques.

 Light therapy should always be done under the supervision of a doctor.

 Any chronic condition like psoriasis can be a source of stress, which in turn can worsen psoriasis symptoms.

 Alcohol is a trigger for many people who have psoriasis.

 A study in 2015 found an increased risk of psoriasis among women who drank nonlight beer.
 Those who drank at least five nonlight beers per week were nearly twice as likely to develop psoriasis compared to women who didn’t drink.

 Herbs are commonly used to treat many conditions.